viniciusbrit/lightmeter/Prototype Files/README.md

-PROTOTYPE INFORMATION:
+# PROTOTYPE INFORMATION:

-Parts:
+## Parts:
 - Arduino Pro Micro [ATMega32u4]
-- TEMT6000 Light Sensor
+- TEMT6000 Light Sensor (This sensor has terrible resolution, find a better one in the future)
 - TP4056 Charging Module
 - Mystery Feature Phone Battery
 - 128x64 I2C OLED Display
 - 3x 6mm Button Switches

-3D Models used have been lost.
+## Details:
 Code only has apperture priority mode.
 Aperture is changed by buttons on the left.
 Reading is taken with button in the right.